Ivan Losenko: Shakhtar Donetsk

 In 2024 he was included in Shakhtar Donetsk's senior team.

 Loan to Inhulets Petrove

 In summer 2024 he moved on loan to Inhulets Petrove in Ukrainian Premier League.
 On 21 August 2024, he made his debut in Ukrainian Cup against Probiy Horodenka at the Probiy Arena in Horodenka.
 On 29 November 2024, he scored his first goal in Ukrainian Premier League against Vorskla Poltava at the Butovsky Vorskla Stadium in Poltava.
 On 12 May 2025 he scored against Livyi Bereh Kyiv.
 On 14 May 2025, he has been included in the symbolic team of the 28th round of the Ukrainian Premier League.
 At the end of the season, he returned to Shakhtar Donetsk.

 Loan to Kudrivka

 In July 2025 he moved on loan to Kudrivka just promoted in Ukrainian Premier League.
 On 11 August 2025, he made his debut against Zorya Luhansk at the Valeriy Lobanovskyi Dynamo Stadium in Kiev.

+Loan to CF Montréal

+In December 2025, he was loaned to CF Montréal.